mvakde/mvakde.github.io/blog/why-all-ARC-solvers-fail-today.md

 This is bad - It is not scalable, is mathematically unnecessary and can backfire

-First, let's look at the
+But first, let's look at the

 ## Uncompressed data sources
 We'll explore each data source use this naive approach[^1]:  <!-- wtf is this line bro -->